leocomelli/ght/README.md

 # ght

-ght (GitHub Template) helps us to create or maintain a repository according to some standard settings.
-We must use a JSON file to configure the repository settings, the JSON format is the same as that is used by the [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28).
+ght (GitHub Template) helps us create or maintain a repository according to some standard settings.
+We must use a JSON file to configure the repository settings, the JSON format is the same as that used by the [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28).

-The configurations supported are:
+The supported settings are:

 1. [Create an organization repository](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#create-an-organization-repository);
 2. [Create a repository for the authenticated user](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#create-a-repository-for-the-authenticated-user);